 Our volunteers can assist in many ways.
 Whether it be Ushering, Front Desk help, or pitch in working backstage on a production, we can always find a place for helping hands!

-If you are interested in Volunteering contact Kelsey at Kelsey.h@columbuschildrenstheatre.org
+If you are interested in Volunteering contact Zac at zac@columbuschildrenstheatre.org

 CCT Internships collaborate with the professional staff in the day-to-day operation of a creative and unique non-profit arts organization.
 By joining the CCT family you will gain first-hand experience in your chosen field, observe the fast-paced world of arts administration in action, and develop skills for a career in the theatre industry.